Curating Research is a marriage between the disciplines of Research Communication and Curatorial Practice.

 Research is “creative work undertaken on a systematic basis to increase the stock of knowledge, including knowledge of humans, culture and society, and the use of this stock of knowledge to devise new applications” (OECD, 2002).
 It could be argued that the culture of research output which predominantly takes the form of journal articles, essays and books does not create favourable conditions for this to take place in a diverse contemporary society.

-Research output like this invariably limits its audience and is therefore not representative of ‘culture’ at large.
+Research output like this invariably limits its audience and is therefore not reaching as many people as it could.
 Curating Research looks at how to increase the ‘knowledge of humans, culture and society’ by instigating a marriage between the disciplines of research communication and curatorial practice.
 This poses questions like; how can research enter the public consciousness in an age when we have more ways to share ideas than ever before?
 What information sharing platforms can be considered truly public, or openly accessible?

 The act of communicating with audiences has become an important part of research and policymaking, particularly since the introduction of research excellence frameworks (eg. REF in the UK).
 This has given rise to ‘a splinter group of practitioners interested in all aspects of research communication and public engagement’ (Wilkinson and Weitkamp, 2016).
 Given the pace of change and innovation in these methods of communication, there is potential for research communities to learn a lot from the wider cultural landscape when it comes to the presentation, engagement, visibility, and aesthetic quality of their findings, concepts and ideas.
 In response, we can look to the art world, the wider cultural landscape, manufacturing and knowledge economies to provide some inspiration by looking at the specific tools (or vehicles) they employ to communicate with diverse audiences, then look at how a curator might use them to put academic thinking into public space.